MRCIEU/CheckSumStats/README.md

 ## 1.1 Extract and format the summary data for glioma

-The first step is to map the reported trait with the Experimental Factor Ontology (EFO), using the get\_efo function.
+The first step is to map the reported trait to the Experimental Factor Ontology (EFO), using the get\_efo function.
 The function identifies EFOs using the [ZOOMA REST API](https://www.ebi.ac.uk/spot/zooma/).